Kalyani-Bambal/gp2-to-gp3-volume-conversion/README.md

 3.Confirm:

- -The Lambda function is triggered.
+ - The Lambda function is triggered.

- -The volume is modified to gp3 automatically.
+ - The volume is modified to gp3 automatically.

 ---

 🧾 IAM Permissions

  Ensure the Lambda function's execution role includes:

-  *ec2:DescribeVolumes
+  - ec2:DescribeVolumes

-  *ec2:ModifyVolume
+  - ec2:ModifyVolume

 You can expand this policy for logging, monitoring, or further automation.

 ---

-✅ Benefits
+# ✅ Benefits

 -🛡️ Enforces Standards: Ensures all volumes use gp3 as per company policy.